Detroit-style pizza

-Detroit-style pizza is a rectangular pan pizza with a thick crust that is crispy and chewy.
-It is traditionally topped with Wisconsin brick cheese that goes all the way to the edges and caramelizes against the high-sided heavyweight rectangular pan.
-This style of pizza was originally baked in rectangular steel trays designed for use as automotive drip pans or to hold small industrial parts in factories.
-It was developed during the mid-twentieth century in Detroit before spreading to other parts of the United States in the 2010s.
-The dish is one of Detroit's iconic local foods.
+Detroit-style pizza is a rectangular pan pizza with a thick, crisp, chewy crust.
+It is traditionally topped to the edges with mozzarella or Wisconsin brick cheese, which caramelizes against the high-sided heavyweight rectangular pan.
+Detroit-style pizza was originally baked in rectangular steel trays designed for use as automotive drip pans or to hold small industrial parts in factories.
+It was developed during the mid-20th century in Detroit, Michigan, before spreading to other parts of the United States in the 2010s.
+It is one of Detroit's most famous local foods.